Updated: Aug 3

 Lately, I’ve been seeing more and more Pool etiquette infractions being committed so it got me thinking - what gives?
 Most violators don’t know they’re breaching Pools’ code of conduct as they've never been taught the do’s and don’ts.
 Hopefully, this article should clear up some of the confusion and give our new and old players some perspective.

 Shaking hands or bumping fists - the most known and expected custom.
 Continuing this ritual before and after your match is a common way to exhibit good sportsmanship regardless of the outcome or your feelings toward your opponent.

 When you are in the line of sight of a player that's in a shooting position, try to remain still and motionless.
 Your movements and actions can be distracting so exercise awareness when at the table.

-When you are the non-shooting player or in close proximity of a competitive match, please give the shooter plenty of space.
-Crowding around the table waiting eagerly for your turn can be seen as unsportsmanlike.
+When you are watching a match as either a player or spectator, give the shooter plenty of space.
+Crowding around the table waiting eagerly for your turn is unsportsmanlike.
 Instead, find a seat or a place to stand that is out of the way until it’s your turn at the table.

 Take your time… But not that much!
-Being late for your matches or consistently taking too much time on your shots can be seen as unsportsmanlike.
-Try to be on time for league and if you know your game is coming up.
-Additionally, if you have the slightest inclination that you might be a slower player, ask your teammates what they think and/or get them to time you on your shots.
-If you’re averaging over 45 seconds per shot or more, you are most likely a slow player.
+Being late for your matches or consistently taking too much time on your shots is unsportsmanlike.
+Try to be on time for league and know when your game is coming up.
+Additionally, if you have the slightest inclination that you might be a slow player, ask your teammates what they think and get them to time you on your shots.
+If you’re averaging over 45 seconds per shot, you are most likely a slow player.

-By adhering to these customs and rituals, you help maintain the standards we try to uphold in all our divisions!
+By adhering to these customs and rituals, you help maintain the standards we try to uphold in all our divisions.